vaemendis/ubooquity-doc/pages/tutorials/install-on-synology.md

 title: Synology NAS installation tutorial
 ---

+## Introduction

 <div class="warnbox">
-This tutorial has been written quite a long time ago.
-The information it contains might be outdated.
+This tutorial is designed to help you install ubooquity on a Synology NAS.
+Initial tutorial has been written quite a long time ago, _by Matthew Sanders_ and the information it contained had become outdated.
+This updates should work for
+   * Synology NAS running DSM6.0 version and more recent
+   * ubooquity v2.1
 </div>

-_written by Matthew Sanders_

->I recommend that you assign a static local IP address to your server through your router.
+I recommend that you assign a static local IP address to your server through your router.
 This enables you to bookmark the Ubooquity web interface.

->In this tutorial, 192.168.1.2 is used as an example of local IP for a Synology NAS.
+In this tutorial, 192.168.1.2 is used as an example of local IP for a Synology NAS.
 Replace it with your own.

-## Requirements
+### Requirements

 1. [Synology](https://www.synology.com/en-us/products/) brand NAS
 1. A Synology model capable of running the Java.
 Most recent models would run Java manager, check [this page](https://www.synology.com/en-uk/dsm/app_packages/JavaManager) for a list of applicable models.
 If your model is not listed try installing Java using [this separate tutorial](http://pcloadletter.co.uk/2011/08/23/java-package-for-synology/).
 1. Internet access
-1. Synology DSM version 5 or greater
+1. Synology DSM version 6 or greater (although the ssh procedure would work with DSM version 5)

 ### Summary